Tugulusaurus

-Tugulusaurus (meaning "Tugulu lizard") is a genus of coelurosaurian theropod dinosaur that belongs to the Alvarezsauroidea.
-It is known from the Early Cretaceous Tugulu Group in the Urhe area of the People's Republic of China.
+Tugulusaurus (meaning "Tugulu lizard") is a genus of coelurosaurian theropod dinosaur, belonging to the Alvarezsauroidea, that is known from the Early Cretaceous Tugulu Group in the Urhe area of China.
 It was one of the first members of Alvarezsauria ever discovered.
+The type and only known species is T. faciles.

 Discovery

 From 1964 dinosaur fossils were excavated in the Junggar Basin of Xinjiang.
 In 1973 a number of these were described by paleontologist Dong Zhiming, among them the bones of a small theropod which he named Tugulusaurus faciles.
 The generic name refers to the Tugulu Group.
 The specific name is derived from Latin facilis, here with the meaning of "easily moving", referring to the agility of the animal as indicated by its "delicate bones".

 The holotype, IVPP V4025, was found in layers of the Lianmuqin Formation dating from the Barremian–Albian.
 It consists of a partial skeleton including four partial tail vertebrae, much of the left leg and part of the right, the first fingers of both hands, and a rib.
 The femur has a length of about 215 mm.
 The left first metacarpal is very short: 26 mm.
 The skeleton represents the only remains of the species that have ever been discovered.